mheydary/Reprice/README.md

 Analysis and model development by Mohammadreza Hajy Heydary User Interface by Kunal Matthews
 Data retrieval from Zillow by Don Feng

+Note: Trained models and datasets are not uploaded due to size limitations